Gumpsj/Blockly4Arduino/README.md

 # For developers

-The code is based on the branch *arduino* from [bmcage/blockly](https://github.com/bmcage/blockly).
+The code is based on the branch *blockly4arduino* from [bmcage/ardublockly](https://github.com/bmcage/ardublockly).
 The directory structure locally should be:

-`./git/blockly` (branch arduino from [bmcage](https://github.com/bmcage/blockly))
+`./git/ardublockly` (branch blockly4arduino from [bmcage](https://github.com/bmcage/ardublockly)

 `./git/closure-library` (from [google](https://github.com/google/closure-library))

 `./git/Blockly4Arduino`

-In blockly run `python build.py` to build blockly.
+In ardublockly run `git submodule update --init --recursive` to obtain the submodules.
+Then in de subdirectory `blockly` run `python build.py` to build the blockly version of ardublockly.

 In Blockly4Arduino run `python create_site.py`, which will update Blockly4Arduino with the files needed for the website.